 Saudi Arabia’s military strength in 2019.
 Source: GFP review.

-Just like other Arab armed forces, especially those of the GCC, the recruitment of technologically sophisticated personnel is difficult, on account of shortcomings in the country’s educational system.
-In addition, according to analysts of the Washington, D.C.-based think tank the Centre for Strategic and International Studies (CSIS), the demographic base is apparently too small to sustain the large armed forces.
+Like other Arab armed forces, especially those of the GCC, the recruitment of technologically sophisticated personnel is difficult because of shortcomings in the country’s educational system.
+According to analysts of the Washington, D.C.-based think tank, the Centre for Strategic and International Studies (CSIS), the demographic base is apparently too small to sustain the large armed forces.

 According to CSIS, the Saudi regular armed forces total some 125,000 men, plus 100,000 in the Saudi Arabian National Guard.
 Paramilitary forces are estimated to have another 130,000 men in uniform: 30,000 in the Border Guard, 20,000 in the Drug Enforcement Agency, 25,000 in the Civil Defence Administration, 30,000 in the Special Emergency Forces, 10,000 in the Petroleum Installation Security Force, and some 10,000 in the Special Security Forces.

-These figures do not add up to cumulative military power, because organizations and units are especially tasked to keep an eye on each other to safeguard the status quo of the Kingdom.
+These figures do not add up to cumulative military power because organizations and units are specially tasked to keep an eye on each other to safeguard the status quo of the Kingdom.

 Royal Saudi Army and National Guard

-The Saudi Arabian National Guard (SANG) is seen as a “Praetorian Guard”, consisting of well-paid and well-trained troops, forged out of tribes loyal to the monarchy, the Al Saud family.
-The SANG is tasked with the direct protection not only of the royal family but also of the country’s vital support systems, such as the oil infrastructure, and also of the main religious sites.
-Its relative importance can be measured by its size: with an estimated 100,000 personnel, it is as large as the regular armed forces and is equipped with thousands of armoured vehicles.
+The Saudi Arabian National Guard (SANG) is seen as a “Praetorian Guard,” consisting of well-paid and well-trained troops, forged out of tribes loyal to the monarchy, the Al Saud family.
+The SANG is tasked with the direct protection of the royal family and the country’s vital support systems, such as the oil infrastructure and the main religious sites.
+Its size can measure its relative importance: with an estimated 100,000 personnel, it is as large as the regular armed forces and is equipped with thousands of armored vehicles.

 Royal Saudi Navy

 The navy has an estimated 17,000 men, including some 4,000 marines.
-Although organizationally divided into western and eastern fleets, in the Red Sea and the Arabian Gulf respectively, the Saudi naval forces seem especially positioned and projected against those of Iran.
+Although organizationally divided into western and eastern fleets, in the Red Sea and the Arabian Gulf, the Saudi naval forces seem especially positioned and projected against Iran’s.